qiime2/amplicon-docs/docs/explanations/getting-started.md

 (getting-started)=
 # Getting started with QIIME 2

-This chapter will briefly introduce a few concepts that you should understand as you start using QIIME 2.
+This chapter will briefly introduce a few concepts that should help you learn QIIME 2 quickly.
-This chapter is purposefully brief so you can get to the fun stuff soon.
-After reading this chapter you'll understand some key QIIME 2 concepts that will help you learn quickly.

 ## What is QIIME 2?

 To date, most people think of QIIME 2 as a microbiome marker gene (i.e., amplicon) analysis tool.
 That is where the project started, and what its predecessor QIIME 1 was.
-QIIME 2 was a complete rewrite of QIIME 1, where we were attempting to address feature requests from our users as well as reduce challenges that we observed our users encountering on the QIIME 1 Forum and in our workshops.
+QIIME 2 began as a complete rewrite of QIIME 1, where we were attempting to address common feature requests from our users and reduce challenges that we saw our users encountering.
-This resulted in our developing unique functionality including our decentralized retrospective provenance tracking system, the development of a plugin-based ecosystem of tools, and the ability to use QIIME through interfaces designed to support users with different computational backgrounds.
+This resulted in our developing unique functionality including our data provenance tracking system, a decentralized plugin-based ecosystem of tools, and the ability to use those through interfaces designed to support users with different computational backgrounds ([](#multiple-interfaces)).
-Much of this functionality is not unique to microbiome marker gene analysis, but rather general to biological data science, and as result the applications of QIIME 2 are now broader than when we started.
+Much of this functionality is not unique to microbiome marker gene analysis, but rather general to biological data science, and as result the scope of QIIME 2 is now broader than when we started.
 So, what is QIIME 2?

 What most people think of as "QIIME 2" is what we refer to in our documentation as the *amplicon distribution of QIIME 2*, or simply the *amplicon distribution*.
 This is the microbiome marker gene analysis toolkit.
 **This documentation site is for the *amplicon distribution* specifically.**

-The *amplicon distribution* is built on what we call the QIIME 2 Framework (or *the framework*), and this is in the process of being rebranded for clarity[^q2-rebrand].
+The *amplicon distribution* is built on what we call the QIIME 2 Framework (or *the framework*).
 The framework is where the general-purpose functionality exists, including data provenance tracking, the plugin manager, and more.
 As an end user, you don't really need to know anything about this, but it's helpful to know that it exists and is different from the amplicon distribution to understand the ecosystem of tools.
 The amplicon distribution, and other tools such as [MOSHPIT](https://moshpit.readthedocs.io/) (formerly referred to as the *metagenome distribution*) and [genome-sampler](genome-sampler.readthedocs.io/), are technically *built on top of the QIIME 2 Framework*.

 **The amplicon distribution of QIIME 2 includes a suite of plugins that provide broad analytic functionality that supports microbiome marker gene analysis from raw sequencing data through publication quality visualizations and statistics.**
+Any amplicon is supported - not just the 16S rRNA gene.
-The plugins that come with the amplicon distribution are listed in this documentation (see [](available-plugins)).
+The plugins that come with the amplicon distribution are listed in [](available-plugins).
 Other plugins can also be installed independently - your main source for discovery and installation instructions for these is the [QIIME 2 Library](https://library.qiime2.org)[^developing-plugins].

 The following sections briefly present some important concepts for understanding QIIME 2 tools.